Blaaaaarg/MakefileScript/README.md

  How to use
 ==============

-maker filename.cpp
-> filename should contain the main entrypoint
+Type 'maker' in your project directory with any of the following flags (or none)

 -v
-> verbose: tell user what is being done (WIP)
+> verbose: tell user what is being done

 -n outputname
-> name: changes the name of the output executable (WIP)
+> name: changes the name of the output executable

 -g
 > debug: run compiler with -g flag and add a debug command to the makefile